botesjuan/cissp-studies/README.md

 ----

-## CISSP Sample Question and Answer
+# CISSP Sample Question and Answer

 >These are not questions from the CISSP exam, but merely examples that ChatGPT generated to aid me in preparing for the exam.

+## Service Accounts Question

 >CISSP question, indicate the best or most correct answer:
 >Juan wants to prevent privilege escalation attacks via his company’s service accounts.
 Which of the following security practices is best suited to this?

 A. Remove unnecessary rights.
 B. Disable interactive login for service accounts.
 C. Limit when accounts can log in.
 D. Use meaningless or randomized names for service accounts.

 >Question detailed explanation:

 Correct Answer: B) Disable interactive login for service accounts

 >Detailed Explanation:
 >Privilege escalation attacks occur when an attacker gains elevated access to resources that are normally protected from an application or user.